Reviews You Can Rely On

 Convenience

-With the current state of technology, we like to deal with the least amount of setup, formatting, driver installation, and overall headache as possible when it comes to our products.
+With the current state of technology, we like to deal with the least amount of setup, formatting, driver installation, and overall headache possible regarding our devices.
 For this section of our review, we looked at the out-of-the-box state of each drive, its compatibility capabilities, storage options, and connections.

-The highest scoring model for this metric was the Samsung T7 Portable.
-This drive works seamlessly and interchangeably with Mac OS, Windows, Android, Playstation, and Xbox consoles without any formatting.
+The highest scoring models for this metric are the Samsung T7 Portable and the Samsung T7 Shield.
+These drives work seamlessly and interchangeably with Mac OS, Windows, Android, Playstation, and Xbox consoles without any formatting.

 For HDDs, the champion of this metric is the Western Digital My Book.
 This model is compatible with Windows, Mac OS, Android, and gaming consoles right out of the box.
-It comes with multiple USB cords and offers a limited three-year warranty.
+It offers a three-year warranty and comes with multiple USB cords.
 Because it is designed to be a desktop device, the lowest memory option provided by the My Book is 4 TB — the highest is a baffling 18 TB.
-Included with the purchase of this model is a version of Western Digital's WD Backup software which can program your drive to automatically back up your data.
-If you are running a Mac, it can also perform auto backups using Apple Time Machine.
+Included with the purchase of this model is a version of Western Digital's WD Backup software, which can program your drive to automatically back up your data.
+It can also perform auto backups using Apple Time Machine if running a Mac.

 external hard drive - the wd my book has a usb port along with an ac plug on the back of...